octoml/octoai-textgen-cookbook/doctalk/README.md

 ### Setting up the Vector DB

-To set up the Pinecone Vector DB, go ahead and run the following script in `1_vector_db`:
+To set up the Pinecone Vector DB, go ahead and run the following script in `vector_db`:

 `python3 init_vectordb.py`